thandazilegcisa/thandazilegcisa/README.md

 # Molo, Dumela, Sawubona, Hello!

 I am Thandazile from South Africa and I have a great affinity for Design and Development.
-And I am fascinated by multimedia and the avenues presented by the various technologies that make up multimedia such as the web and games.
+And I am fascinated by multimedia and the avenues presented by the various technologies that make up multimedia such as the Web and Games.

 ## Skills and Tools: